MITHaystack/HOPS/doc/reference/source/hops4/libraries/operators/Operators.rst

 Executes a Fourier transform on the selected dimensions of the array using the FFTW library.
 The precise algorithm selected is determined by FFTW.
 The direction follows the convention of FFTW.
-Template class supporting both in-place and out-of-place operations.
+This is a template class supporting both in-place and out-of-place operations.